Deirdre Macnab: Honors and awards

 In 2012, Macnab was awarded the 2012 Florida Achievement Award by the Florida Commission on the Status of Women.
 The Orlando Sentinel named her the Most Influential Central Floridian of the Year the same year.

 In 2013, she was recognized by La Prensa Florida as a Community Champion during their annual Mujeres Destacadas Awards.
 She was recognized for her leadership and placed in the Congressional Record in 2014.
 In 2015, Audubon Florida honored her with the Women in Conservation award.

+In 2021 Winter Park Magazine honored Macnab as an "Influential" due, in part, to her legacy of inspiring other strong women to follow her lead.